-Where do people go for destination Thanksgivings?
-While New York City is the top destination for Thanksgiving (let's face it, nobody can beat the Macy's Day Parade) Chicago is the 8th most popular destination for Thanksgiving vacations.
-And why shouldn't it be?
+Where do people go for destination Thanksgiving Day festivities?
+While New York City is the top destination for Thanksgiving (let's face it, nobody can beat the Macy's Day Parade) Chicago is the 8th most popular destination for Thanksgiving vacations and why shouldn't it be?

 There are tons of great things to do in Chicago in November, and on a holiday where food seems to be the main event, why wouldn't you spend it in a place where food is one of the main events year round?
 Chicago is home to some of the best food around, and you won't have to spend your holiday eating pizza and hot dogs, but you definitely can.